Global

 Get Involved

 We are inviting proposals for events to be featured during International Education Week.
-If you’d like to host an event, please email jonathan.shaw@smu.ca with your proposal by October 15.
+If you’d like to host an event, please email jonathan.shaw@smu.ca with your proposal.

 ✨ For inspiration, explore highlights from previous years: